rish987/rish987.github.io/src/index.md

 in particular those of
 **metaprogram/tactic synthesis**, **automated theorem proving**, and the **automated discovery of mathematical theories** within proof assistants.
-I'm actively searching for post-doc positions along these lines!
+I'm actively searching for post-doc/full-time research positions along these lines!

 <!--
 > [!NOTE]